nicknguyen0201/Codepath-prework/README.md

 Submitted by: **Nick Nguyen**

-**Suprise** is an app that randomly change color based on user's request.
+**Surprise** is an app that randomly changes color based on the user's request.

 Time spent: **2** hours spent in total